gears1763-2/PGMcpp/README.md

 ## Contents

-In the directory for this project, you should find this README, a license file, a makefile, and the following sub-directories:
+In the directory for this project, you should find this README, a LICENSE file, a makefile, a TODO list, and the following sub-directories:

-    data/           to hold sample input data for testing docs/           to hold various documentation
+    data/           to hold sample input data for testing and examples docs/           to hold various documentation
     header/         to hold header files
-    projects/       to hold PGMcpp projects, including an example project pybindings/     to hold source and extension files for making Python 3 bindings source/         to hold source files
+    projects/       to hold PGMcpp projects (ships with some example projects) pybindings/     to hold source and setup files for building Python 3 bindings (ships with some pre-compiled bindings) source/         to hold source files
     test/           to hold the source files for a suite of tests third_party/    to hold third party content used in the development of PGMcpp